Issachar People Logo

 By 185 votes to 148, The House of Lords rejected Baroness Rosa Monckton’s amendment to remove clause 208 of the Crime and Policing Bill, which would decriminalise abortion at any stage in pregnancy.

-In distinction, they voted to allow abortion up to birth, allowing women to opt for an abortion for any reason, including if they do not want to have a child of a certain sex - and at any point up to and during birth.
+In distinction, they voted to allow abortion up to birth, potentially allowing women to have an abortion for any reason, including if they do not want to have a child of a certain sex - and at any point up to and during birth.

 While receiving shockingly minimal coverage in the national media, last night’s vote marks the biggest shake-up to abortion in half a century.
 A series of polls shows that the Lords’ vote goes completely against public opinion - with well over 90% of those polled voicing disagreement with abortion up to birth.